Packaging: The Critical Bridge Between You and Your Customer

-Anyone who says that printing is dead must not see how starved people are for tactile experiences that don't involve tapping mindlessly on a piece of glass.
+Anyone who says that product package printing is dead must not see how starved people are for tactile experiences that don't involve tapping mindlessly on a piece of glass.
 As more advertising and marketing has moved online, it's cut those brands off from an entire range of human interactions and sensory experiences.
 It's why many major brands still see great success from catalogs: That tactile experience matters to many customers.

 The same can be true of your packaging.
 Making it feel unique and interesting an often have a psychological effect that's as least as powerful as its visual appeal.
 Likewise, mechanically interesting packaging with folding elements and smaller nested packages to open adds a level of direct engagement that "tap here to download" can simply never match.

 5 - Get noticed on blogs and unboxing videos.

 Meta-marketing is increasingly powerful, and there are plenty of online outlets about product boxes and packaging which can be powerful brand-drivers.
 In fact, just in the last year, views of unboxing videos on YouTube have increased by 57% along with a 50% increase in uploads, with tens of millions of separate videos.